donnievawter/photo_metamark/README.md

 ollama pull qwen2.5vl:7b
 ```

-4. MetaMark will connect to Ollama at `http://localhost:11434` by default.
+4. MetaMark will connect to Ollama at `http://host.docker.internal:11434` by default. (which is local host on the containers host machine)
    You can override this by setting:

 ```